Venkateswara Temple, Tirumala

-Tirumala Hills are part of Seshachalam Hills range.
+Tirumala hills are part of Seshachalam Hills range.
 The hills are 853 m above sea level and comprise seven peaks, representing the seven heads of Adisesha.
 The temple lies on the seventh peak—Venkatadri, on the southern banks of Sri Swami Pushkarini, a holy water tank.
 Hence the temple is also referred to as "Temple of Seven Hills".
 Tirumala town covers an area of about 10.33 sqmi.

-The Temple is constructed in South Indian architecture and is believed to be constructed over a period of time starting from 300 CE.
-The Garbhagruha (Sanctum Sanctorum) is called Ananda Nilayam.
+The temple of Venkateswara was built by Thondaman king and reformed periodically by Cholas, Pandyas and Vijayanagar.
+The temple is constructed in Dravidian architecture and is believed to be constructed over a period of time starting from 300 CE.
+The Garbhagriha (Sanctum Sanctorum) is called Ananda Nilayam.
 The presiding deity, Venkateswara, is in standing posture and faces east in Garbha Gruha.
 The temple follows Vaikhanasa Agama tradition of worship.
-The temple is one of the eight Vishnu Swayambhu Kshetras and is listed as the 75th Divya Desam.
+The temple is one of the eight Vishnu Swayambhu (self-manifested) Kshetras and is listed as the 75th Divya Desam, one of the 108 temples mentioned in the Naalayira Divya Prabandham.
 The Temple premises have two modern Queue complex buildings to manage the pilgrim crowd, Tarigonda Vengamamba Annaprasadam complex for free meals to Pilgrims, hair tonsure buildings and a number of pilgrim lodging sites.

-It is one of the richest temples in the world in terms of donations received and wealth.
+The temple is one of the richest in the world in terms of donations received and wealth.

 There are several legends associated with the manifestation of the deity in Tirumala.
-According to one legend, the temple has a murti of Venkateswara, it is believed, which shall remain here for the entire duration of the present Kali Yuga.
+According to one legend, the temple has a murti of Venkateswara, is “Nitya-daiva-kalpa” — the eternal deity which shall remain on Venkatachala (Tirumala) until the entire duration of the present Kalpa.

+The temple is one of the world's most visited religious sites, attracts around 24 million devotees annually.
+The average daily pilgrim footfall is above 60,000 devotees, and the number crosses one lakh devotees during the annual Brahmotsavams, Vaikunta Ekadasi, and other festival and holiday seasons.